filipo18/uwcisak-filip-unit2/README.md

 ![binarygates](gates.png)

-**Fig 4.** Types of binary gates, with tables of inputs and outputs [Source](#Resources)
+**Fig 7.** Types of binary gates, with tables of inputs and outputs [Source [4] ](#Resources)

 A logic gates are building blocks of digital circuts or in our case program using binary inputs and outputs.
 Logic gates have two inputs and one output and are based on Boolean algebra.
-At any given moment every output is at one of the two binary conditions: true or false - [Source](#Resources).
+At any given moment every output is at one of the two binary conditions: true or false - [Source [5] ](#Resources).
 4 basic gates we explored today are represented in the table above.
 In terms of matematcial decimal operators, AND is representing + (addition) and OR is representing x (multyplication).
 In modern C OR is represented with ```c | ``` AND is represented with ```c & ``` NOT is represented with ```c ! ``` and XOR is represented with ```c ^ ```

 Code below shows how to implement this in program: